 Some merle dogs are odd-eyed, with one blue and one brown eye — or sometimes blue and brown in one eye.

-Breeds most notably affected by the merle gene include: shepherds, collies, sheepdogs, Dachshunds, Pomeranians, Chihuahuas, Pit Bull Terriers, Cocker Spaniels and great danes.
+Breeds most notably affected by the merle gene include shepherds, collies and sheepdogs.
+Also affected are Dachshunds, Pomeranians, Chihuahuas, Pit Bull Terriers, Cocker Spaniels and Great Danes.

 A single merle gene can produce results as harmless as fur or eye color and as difficult as loss of eyesight or hearing.
 However, mating two dogs with the merle gene can produce offspring with a homozygous double merle gene, sometimes known as “lethal white” or “double-blue.”